Little Ship Club: History

 The club's inaugural meeting was at The Ship restaurant in London on 5 November 1926.
 Notable founder members included Claud Worth, Maurice Griffiths, and Higley Halliday.
 The training function of the club was so successful that, by 1936, they were training members of the Royal Naval Supplementary Volunteer Reserve Force (RNSVR).
 As a result, the First Sea Lord invited the club to apply for a defaced blue ensign.
 This is the only known instance of such an invitation being made.
 The close link with the RNSVR led to Little Ship Club members taking part in the World War II evacuation of Dunkirk in which the military commandeered hundreds of private "little" ships to bring troops from land to larger navy vessels that could not pull in close to shore.
 The club still includes what is possibly one of the original Dunkirk Little Ships, Sheemaun.
 Two defaced blue ensigns that were recovered from the beach at Dunkirk are displayed at the club.

 The club moved to the Old Ship tavern in 1928, and from there to Beaver Hall in 1932, as member numbers expanded.
 In 1962, the club moved to Bell Wharf Lane.

-Sir Robin Knox-Johnston, the first yachtsman to complete a non-stop single-handed circumnavigation, became club President in 1995.
+Sir Robin Knox-Johnston, the first yachtsman to complete a non-stop, single-handed circumnavigation, became club president in 1995.
 There are also two Honorary Life Vice-Presidents: Dr Jean Plancke, Commander of the Legion of Honour, and Norman Hummerstone MBE.
-Norman Hummerstone was honoured with an MBE in 2001 for his work with the Little Ship Club and was awarded an RYA Lifetime Commitment award by Princess Anne in 2007.
+Hummerstone was honoured with an MBE in 2001 for his work with the Little Ship Club and was awarded an RYA Lifetime Commitment award by Princess Anne in 2007.

 In early 2017, it was announced that, following the retiral of Sir Robin Knox-Johnston, Mike Golding would take on the role of Club President.

 The 2021 Commodore is Barrie Martin.